AWegnerGitHub/awegnergithub.github.io-content/2023_01_01_chatgpt_codesignal_questions.md

 Woven is a competitor of CodeSignal.

 The questions in this post are taken from [CodeSignal's blog][9], showing off four of their software engineering questions.
-CodeSignal provides an explaination of the question, and a sample response with a quick analysis.
+CodeSignal provides an explanation of the question, and a sample response with a quick analysis.

 ## Array Manipulation